 On this module you'll be able to gain insight into how many of your brand's leads are being distributed to your dealers via a CRM integration.
 As in the example below, you'll see the total number of leads sent to dealer CRMs as well as a trend line representing the overall percentage of your leads this total represents.
 Make note, that while the counts in this chart represent leads sent to a CRM, these same leads may have also been distributed by other methods as well.

-Number of Dealers Receiving Leads to Their CRM
+What does the Number of Dealers Receiving Leads to Their CRM section show?

 In the next chart, you'll find information about the total number of dealer locations that are receiving their leads within a CRM.
 In the example below, you'll notice that four dealers were added between February and March.
 These additional correlate to the increase in total leads distributed via CRM in the chart to it's left.